mosaic-design-system/docs/src/forms/textarea.md

       ### Sizing

       **Textareas** are taller than regular text inputs and wrap text onto new lines automatically as a user types.
-They have a fixed height and scroll vertically when the cursor reaches the bottom.
+They have a fixed height and scroll vertically when the text exceeds the bottom of the given area.
 However, they can also be manually resized to create a bigger space for content, if a user needs it.

-      The starting size of a **Textarea** should indicate the amount of content that is expected.
+      The starting size of a **Textarea** should indicate the amount of content that is expected, and roughly equate to the size required for the maximum of a character limit if you have included one.

       ### Character limits

       **Textareas** can also include a character limit and counter.
 This lets users know how long their entry can be before they start typing.
+Once the character limit has been reached, the user will no longer be able to input any more text.

       ### Validation

       As with all form inputs, a **Textarea** can be checked when a form is submitted to make sure its contents are valid or, if it is flagged as a mandatory field, that it's completed before continuing.
-For more information, please refer to [Form Validation](/forms/form-validation).
+For more information, please refer to [**Form Validation**](/forms/form-validation).
     icon: file_invoice
   - title: Code
     hook: code